peterpo2/LATELINA/README-Docker.md

-# Docker Guide for AIPharm+
+# Docker Guide for Latelina

-AIPharm+ is a digital-pharmacy demo that blends a React storefront, .NET 8 Web API, SQL Server database, and an OpenAI-powered assistant.
+Latelina is a digital-pharmacy demo that blends a React storefront, .NET 8 Web API, SQL Server database, and an OpenAI-powered assistant.
 The Docker setup lets you experience every feature—including the seeded catalog, AI chat widget, and admin dashboard— without installing the individual runtimes.